Graham Jones (politician)

-Graham Peter Jones (born 3 March 1966) is a former British Labour Party politician who was Member of Parliament (MP) for Hyndburn from 2010 until 2019.
+Graham Peter Jones (born 3 March 1966) is a British Labour Party politician who was Member of Parliament (MP) for Hyndburn from 2010 until 2019.

 Early life and education

 Jones's father's family originate from the Mill Hill area of Blackburn, and his mother's family from Accrington.
 His grandfather worked at Howard and Bulloughs Cotton Mil.
 Jones was brought up in Baxenden, attending St John's CofE Primary School, Baxenden, and St Christopher's Church of England High School, Accrington.
 He attended Accrington and Rossendale College, studying A levels.
 After three years at college, Jones was employed for Blackburn with Darwen Council on refuse collection, and by Lancashire County Council as a carer home assistant.

 Jones attended the University of Central Lancashire in 1989, to study a BA in Graphic Design, and as well as completing a City and Guilds qualification in Desktop Publishing, followed by employment at Holland's Pies.
 He then took employment for two years with Blackburn Council working in the parks department and refuse collection.

 Jones had periods of temporary and part time work for Lancashire County Council in various roles; as a community transport driver, meals on wheels driver and care assistant at Whinberry View, Rawtenstall.
 He attended night school, passing City & Guilds qualifications in digital press.
 From 2001 until 7 May 2010, the day after the 2010 general election, Jones worked at Daltons Printers.